Mitigating Measurement Crosstalk via Pulse Shaping

 where $\varepsilon = i\sqrt{\kappa}A$, and $\Delta_d = \omega_r - \omega_d$ denotes the detuning between the resonator frequency $\omega_r$ and the drive frequency $\omega_d$.
 For simplicity, we use the steady-state expression valid in the long-time limit, since the measurement time $t_m$ in our experiment exceeds the photon decay time ($t_m \sim 3/\kappa$).

 Then, we account for the effect of the readout pulse’s spectral width.
-The Fourier transform of the readout pulse envelope yields the spectrum $\varepsilon(\Delta - \Delta_d)$.
+The Fourier transform of the readout pulse envelope yields the spectrum $\varepsilon(\Delta - \Delta_d)$, where $\Delta=\omega_r-\omega$ denotes the detuning between the resonator frequency $\omega_r$ and each spectral component $\omega$ of the readout pulse.
 Incorporating spectral broadening, the constant drive strength $\varepsilon$ in Eq.~\ref{eq:dephasingrate} is replaced by the frequency-dependent strength $\varepsilon(\Delta - \Delta_d)$, and the resulting dephasing rate is therefore expressed as

 In our theoretical results, the only fitting parameter is the proportionality coefficient between $\varepsilon$ and the normalized probe amplitude.
 This coefficient is kept fixed for both the DRAG and non-DRAG cases.
 In addition, the $S_{21}$ response of the readout line was measured separately and fitted to extract $2\chi$ and $\kappa$, which were then used in the theoretical calculations [Figs.~\ref{fig:ProbeInducedDephasing:e} and \ref{fig:ProbeInducedDephasing:f}].